gikeymarcia/tmux-config/README.md

 ## Tmux Configuration

 Contains configuration and supporting scripts for `tmux`.
+Tested and working on MacOSX and Linux with Tmux v3.1+

 ### Installation